afcarl/arokem.org/reproducibility/index.rst

    (2008).
 Burst Firing as a Neural Code in an Insect Auditory System.
    *Frontiers in Computational Neuroscience* 2:3.
    `pdf <papers/Eyherabide2008Bursts.pdf>`_

-Several of my articles are available as preprints on `arXiv <http://arxiv.org/find/all/1/all:+rokem/0/1/0/all/0/1>`_.

 Slide decks from talks that I have given